rishuranjanofficial/JWTweak/README.md

 ## Features
 - Detects the algorithm of the input JWT Token
 - Base64 decode the input JWT Token
-- Generate new JWT by changing the algorithm of the input JWT to 'None'
+- Generate new JWT by changing the algorithm of the input JWT to 'none'
 - Generate new JWT by changing the algorithm of the input JWT to 'HS256'
 - Generate new JWT by changing the algorithm of the input JWT to 'HS384'
 - Generate new JWT by changing the algorithm of the input JWT to 'HS512'